michelgrootjans/videostore/README.md

 - The total amount owed
 - The frequent renter points he's earned

-For each movie category, some rules apply:
+For each movie category, some rules apply.

 Regular movies:
 - amount is $2.00 for the first 2 days
 - an extra $1.50 is added for each additional day